MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Method

+Existing 3D relighting methods exhibit performance degradation when handling out-of-distribution relighting, primarily due to overfitting lighting patterns to perspective-constrained observations, resulting in producing unreasonable lighting components (such as wrong specular and shadows).

+To address this, we introduce a meta-learning framework based on bilevel optimization, which has been shown to effectively bridge the distribution shift between the training and testing domains, facilitating the generalization of optimized variables to unseen scenarios~\cite{chen2020closer}.
+This training strategy can also promote coherent geometry learning in complex OLAT tasks, as shown in the ablation study.
+In \model{}, the intuition of incorporating bilevel gradient update is to mitigate overfitting to specific light conditions by explicitly simulating test samples with OOD light sources during each gradient update, thereby improving the model’s ability to generalize to varied lighting scenarios.

+As illustrated in Alg. \ref{algo:overall}, we organize the training processes with different $\{O_t, V_t, P_t\}$ as multiple learning tasks.
+We alternate model training between these tasks, validating the optimized variables under one lighting condition using data sampled from other conditions.
+This learning procedure encourages both the lighting attributes ($f,k_a,k_s$) and the geometric attributes ($\mathbf{x},\mathbf{n},R,S,\alpha$) of the Gaussian points to converge cohesively.

+To simulate test-time conditions, the training data is divided into support (\textit{training}) and query (\textit{validation}) sets.
+At each iteration, $2m$ samples are drawn from the training data to form the support set $\mathcal{D}_{1:m}^\text{sup}$ and query set $\mathcal{D}_{1:m}^\text{query}$ (Line 5).
+Each support sample pairs with a query sample, denoted by subscript $i$.
+During each training step, the model alternates between these tasks in the inner optimization loop (Lines 6-9) and the outer loop (Line 10).

+\paragraph{Inner optimization loop.} In the inner loop, the model is trained on each support set to independently generate $m$ sub-models, representing the hypothetical estimates $\theta_i^\prime$ under each lighting condition.
+All sub-models start with the same parameters of $\theta$.
+The light intensity $I$ is a global parameter that is also learnable and optimized jointly with the Gaussian attributes.
+It is omitted here for clarity.
+We specify the loss function $\mathcal{L}_\text{final}$ in subsequent Sec. \ref{sec:optim}.

-\paragraph{Outer loop.} In the outer loop, a global update is performed across all tasks, where the model parameters (both Gaussian attributes and shadow coefficients) are collectively updated.
-During this phase, another subset from the query set is chosen to evaluate the updated model $\theta^*$, yielding losses $l_{\theta^*}$.
-These losses from all tasks are aggregated to formally update the model, and second-order gradients are backpropagated to $\theta$ through $\theta^*$.
-Each task comes with its unique loss function.
-During training, the model continually shifts between these tasks.
-This structured approach, iterating through task-specific adaptation followed by a global update, enables the model to effectively learn generalizable features across diverse lighting conditions.
+\paragraph{Outer optimization loop.} In the outer loop, a global gradient update is performed across all sampled tasks, updating the Gaussian attributes.
+We first compute the loss function for each query sample, $\mathcal{L}_\text{final}(\cdot, \cdot; \mathcal D_i^\text{sup})$, using the corresponding inner-loop model hypotheses $\theta_i^\prime$.
+We then aggregate the $m$ losses to update the initial $\theta$.
+This approach, involving task-specific adaptation followed by a global update, enables the model to learn generalizable representations across varying lighting conditions.